b0bh00d/MirrorChrome/README.md

 1. Clone this repo
 2. From the parent folder, execute `python3 -m venv MirrorChrome` to create a virtual environment in the same folder.
-3. Change into the MirrorChrome/ folder and activate the virtual environment with `Scripts\activate`
+3. Change into the MirrorChrome/ folder and activate the virtual environment with `Scripts\activate`.
-4. Instal the requirements using `pip install -r requirements.txt`
+4. Install the requirements using `pip install -r requirements.txt`.
+5. Run the script with `python mirror.py`.
+6. Follow instructions.

 ## Watch it work